NMoroney/MachineLearningAndColor/docs/readme.md

-## Machine Learning Color : Dcouments
+## Machine Learning Color : Documents

 Links, references and documents related to machine learning and color.